nategood/commando/README.md

 Perform a map operation on the value for this option.
 Takes function that accepts a string $value and return mixed (you can map to whatever you wish).

-### `reduce (Closure $reducer)`
+### `reduce (Closure $reducer [, mixed $seed])`

 Aliases: `list`, `each`, `every`

 Execute an accumulator/reducer function on every instance of the option in the command.
 Takes an accumulator function, and returns mixed (you can return any value).
 If you also supply a map for the option the map will execute on every value before it is passed to the accumulator function.
+If `$seed` value is supplied, this will be used as the default value.

 Signature: `function(mixed $accumulated, mixed $value) : mixed`